No state has ever done an apples to apples cost review of the death penalty vs life without parole (LWOP).

 2) LIFE WITHOUT PAROLE (LWOP) COSTS:

 a) Death penalty eligible crimes, with a maximum LWOP sentence trial, resulting in a LWOP sentence, with pre trial, trial, appeals, high security incarceration costs and medical/geriatric care costs, until death, with some higher security costs more than $100,000/inmate/year and some geriatric care costs as much as 9 times the annual costs of younger inmates.

 The reason you use death penalty eligible crimes as the standard, is because you are looking at equivalent cases, with two different sentencing protocols.
-In addition, IF death penalty repeal, all previous death penalty cases will be LWOP cases, as is the language in repeal legislation.
+In addition, IF death penalty repeal, all previous death penalty cases will be LWOP cases, as is the language in all repeal legislation.

 b) Plea Bargains: Without the death penalty option, it will require more LWOP trials, because

 1) Obviously, without the death penalty option, there will be no more pleas to LWOP and

-This must be added, as an additional cost, to the LWOP side of the ledger, if one is considering ending the death penalty, as these additional costs will accrue, as a direct result of ending the death penalty.
+All prior cost studies, wrongly, omitted that, even though the significant cost savings of such pleas are very well known and conceded routinely.
+No one denies that benefit.
+Such must be calculated as a cost benefit to the death penalty side of the ledger, if one is considering ending the death penalty, as additional costs will accrue to LWOP, as a direct result of death penalty repeal.

 You can get a reasonable estimate of those costs by counting;